prisms-center/CASMcode_pydocs/docs/libcasm/clexmonte/2.0/_sources/usage/overview.rst.txt

 .. attention::
     Running multiple Monte Carlo simulations at various thermodynamic conditions can be automated by:

-    - using the :func:`~libcasm.clexmonte.run_series` method to run a series of simulations along a path in conditions space,
+    - using :class:`~libcasm.clexmonte.IncrementalConditionsStateGenerator` to run a series of simulations along a path in conditions space,
     - using the `casm-flow <TODO>` package, which helps automate the process of setting up input files, submitting jobs to a cluster, and collecting, analyzing, and plotting results.